The beautiful library we currently reside in grew from a reading circle founded in 1898 by

 In 1982 a new library building was constructed and donated to the City of Green Lake by Thomas E. Caestecker, representing the Charles and Marie Caestecker Foundation established by his parents.
 To honor this generous gift, the library was renamed the Caestecker Public Library.
 During the ten years in that building, a steady increase in usage created a need for more space.
 A citizen’s committee and a library consultant both advised that an expansion would be necessary to meet the current and future needs of the community.
 Once again Thomas E. Caestecker graciously offered to build a new building, with a parking lot.

 The community came together to move the contents from the old library to the brand new library on June 21,1994.
 Many hands made light work and in just a few hours the old library was empty.
 The new building was dedicated on June 26, 1994 and opened for service on the following day.
-A year later, the library automated and the following year began offering patrons access to the Internet.
+A year later, the library automated and the following year and was the first library in Green Lake County to began offering patrons access to the Internet.
+As each year goes by, the library continues to adapt and provide valuable services for community members and visitors alike.
 The building is one which the community takes great pride in since it is truly a lovely and welcoming space.